 People I work(ed) with

 I am also lucky to have (had) some great colleagues working in my team like Shounak who is one of the most prolific and inspiring guys I know when it comes to online marketing, SEO, PHP and related topics (and good food!:D).
-Or David who inspired through his book recommendations, digital marketing expertise and Google Analytics skills and DK who was always full of jokes and super helpful in any situation.
+Or David of SIXGUN who inspired through his book recommendations, digital marketing expertise and Google Analytics skills and DK who was always full of jokes and super helpful in any situation.

 Already as a student (mainly of historical sciences and philosophy) at the LMU Munich I was always interested in other courses than my major(s) and minors.
 I have visited lectures and joined courses about literature, business administration, psychology, cultural anthropology, political sciences, economics and informatics.
 I have attended web design courses, courses about self-employment and many more and I think that all of them gave me new input and inspired me.
 Nowadays, I am mainly doing online courses on iversity, codecademy, lynda and similar websites.